Merkel says criticism in Germany of ECB is not interference

 "That people in Germany nonetheless discuss that interest rates were once higher, that is legitimate, I believe.
 And it shouldn't be confused with interference in the independent policy of the ECB, which I fully support," Merkel said.

-The ECB said on Thursday it would start buying corporate bonds in June on the market and directly from issuers as part of its 80-billion-euros per month purchase program.
+The ECB said on Thursday it would start buying corporate bonds in June on the market and directly from issuers as part of its 80-billion-euros per month purchase programme.

 ECB chief Mario Draghi also dismissed German criticism of his policy actions, saying the central bank obeyed the law, not politicians and its mandate of price stability was for the whole of the euro zone, "not just Germany."